malayvish/BLW-EMS/README.md

 ---

 # BLW EMS - Banaras Locomotive Works Employee Management System

 **BLW EMS** is a web-based Employee Management System designed for **Banaras Locomotive Works (BLW)**, aimed at managing employee details, departments, and salary information efficiently.
 This project was developed as part of an internship at **BLW, Varanasi** under the EDP (Electronic Data Processing) department.

 > ⚠️ **Note:** The project is partially completed.
-Currently, only the **Admin part** is functional.
-User login and user dashboard features are yet to be developed.
+Currently, only the **Admin panel** is functional.
+User login and employee dashboard features are yet to be developed.
 Contributions are welcome!

 ---